qiboteam/qibo/examples/AAVQE condensed matter/README.md

 For λ=2, we still appreciate an exponential scaling of the accuracy, but as expected, the slope of the semi-logarithmic plot is lower.
 For λ=1, we appreciate that the behavior of the AAVQE ground state energy accuracy as a function of the number of layers changes drastically from the behavior observed at larger λ.
 Recall that λ=1 in the thermodynamic limit is the location of the phase transition between the two gapped phases.

 We can now perform numerical simulations of quantum circuits of several layers that are optimized to encode the ground state of systems with different sizes from 6 to 16 qubits with periodic boundary conditions.
 We can use the two Hamiltonians (Ising and XXZ Hamiltonians).
-In both cases, the Hamiltonians are tuned to a critical point, choosing λ=1 for the Ising model and delta=1/2 for the XXZ model.
+In both cases, the Hamiltonians are tuned to a critical point, choosing λ=1 for the Ising model (left) and Δ=1/2 for the XXZ model (right).

 <img src="ising.png" width="510px"> <img src="XXZ.png" width="485px">